oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - Greater support for functions

 - Constraints are now expressed as boolean functions
-- A new TOSCA path syntax allows a defined traversal of an arbitary graph of nodes and relationships to an attribute or property
+- A new TOSCA path syntax allows a defined traversal of an arbitrary graph of nodes and relationships to an attribute or property
 - The version type is defined
-- Additipnal built-in functions
+- Additional built-in functions
 - Custom defined functions
 - The service template is renamed TOSCA file and service template is redefined
-- Relationship type defintion now operates in the same way as other entities
+- Relationship type definition now operates in the same way as other entities
 - Short notation for entry_schema and key_schema
 - Other syntax clarifications